NuGet/Home/accepted/2023/dotnet-nuget-setapikey.md

 - `nuget.config` support for unencrypted `<apikeys>`

-We have got feedback in the past from customers who manually entered clear text package credentials where NuGet expects encrypted credentials, and NuGet will crash with an obscure error message that is not actionable by customers.
+We have got [feedback from customers](https://github.com/NuGet/Home/issues/3245) who manually entered clear text package credentials where NuGet expects encrypted credentials, and NuGet will crash with an obscure error message ("The parameter is incorrect") that is not actionable by customers.
 While we are working on API keys, I propose that we should additionally catch the decryption of encrypted API keys, and if DPAPI throws an exception, report a meaningful error message back to the customer.

 The `<packageSources>` section also uses the `<add key="string" value="string">` syntax that most other parts of `NuGet.config` use, but it also supports the `protocolVersion="int"` attribute.